 My child has already had chickenpox.
 Do they still need to get the chickenpox vaccine?

 Ask your child’s health care provider to fill out the Review of Serology or Documentation of Varicella Disease form.
 Bring the completed form to your school.
 Your school will review the form, and let you know if the request has been approved.
 Your child will be allowed to attend school during the approval process.
 If your child is approved, they will still need to receive all other required vaccinations.

-My child took a blood test and is immune to Measles, Mumps, Rubella, Varicella, Hepatitis B, or Poliovirus.
+My child took a blood test and is immune to Measles, Mumps, Rubella, Varicella, and/ or Hepatitis B .
 Do they still need to get that vaccine?

-If you think your child may be immune to measles, mumps, rubella, varicella, hepatitis B, and/or poliovirus, your child can take a blood test to check for immunity.
+If you think your child may be immune to measles, mumps, rubella, varicella, and/or hepatitis B, your child can take a blood test to check for immunity.
 Bring your child to a health care provider to take the blood test.
 If the blood test shows your child is immune to any of the diseases listed above, your child does not need to get a vaccine for that particular disease.

-To apply to show immunity to measles, mumps, rubella, varicella, hepatitis b, or poliovirus, have your health care provider fill out a Review of Serology, or Documentation of Varicella Disease form.
+To apply to show immunity to measles, mumps, rubella, varicella, or hepatitis b, have your health care provider fill out a Review of Serology, or Documentation of Varicella Disease form.
 Bring the completed form to your school.
 Your school will review the form, and let you know if the request has been approved.
 Your child will be allowed to attend school during the approval process.
 Note that if your child is approved for a specific disease, they will still need to receive all other school required vaccinations.